40,000 years of experience

 Appreciation for experience

 The senior experts program also shows the appreciation that Bosch has for experienced colleagues.
 The experts' wages are reflective of their previous salaries.
 This helps ensure that teams do not hire them simply for cost reasons.
-So far, the experts have received a 93 percent approval rating, which shows that an investment in maintaining knowledge makes good business sense.
 Moreover, their project and consulting work allows senior experts to keep abreast of new developments in their respective fields of expertise, and enables a soft transition into retirement.

 At Bosch, age doesn't count.
 Rather, we focus on promoting the interaction between practical experience and fresh ideas.
 To ensure that associates have the best possible qualifications, Bosch spends EUR 260 million each year on education and further training.

-associates are part of our pool of experts in 9 countries
+associates are part of our pool of experts worldwide

 years of professional experience in total